MechaChain/MechaChain-Smart-Contracts/docs/ERC721/MechaPilots2219V2.md

 Burns `tokenId`.
 See {ERC721-_burn}.

 Requirements:
-- The planet of `tokenId` must be burnable.
+- The burnable feature must be active.
 - The caller must own `tokenId` or be an approved operator.